‘I fell over many times but kept going’: You can start cycling at any age - tips for beginner cyclists

 7) The gears are there to help you

-Spend some time practising on a flat road - in time, shifting into the correct gear will feel natural.
+Spend some time practising on a flat road: in time, shifting into the correct gear will feel natural.

 8) Be confident on the road

-Whatever country you are riding in, the guidelines published by Bikeability - are really helpful, particularly taking the Primary Position (centre of the lane) at junctions, roundabout and other areas where it's not safe for other road users to pass.
+Whatever country you are riding in, the guidelines published by Bikeability are really helpful, particularly regarding taking the Primary Position (centre of the lane) at junctions, roundabout and other areas where it's not safe for other road users to pass.

 9) Practise some basic technique